-Option 2: Day "1" Digital Access: If you choose not to opt for CU Book Access, or are not eligible for it, you can choose "Day 1 Digital Access" for this course at the cost of \$87.95 + tax.
+Option 2: Day "1" Digital Access: If you choose not to opt for CU Book Access, or are not eligible for it, you can choose "Day 1 Digital Access" for this course at approximately \$104.07 + tax.
 This charge applies only to our course.
 You can choose to opt out of this option no later than September 13th otherwise you will be charged for the materials.

 However, should you opt out of this choice as well, please note that while you won't be charged, you will lose access to the course materials, and you will have no way to complete assignments.
-You will then need to buy the e-book and connect access from McGraw Hill directly.
+You will then need to buy the e-book and Achieve access from the publisher directly.